Todos Juntos Podemos Parar el SIDA: Installation

 During Haring's trip back from Madrid in February 1989, Haring's friend Montse Guillén, owner of the restaurant El Internacional in New York, suggested that he create an AIDS awareness mural in Barcelona.
 Haring agreed under the condition that he chose the location.
 With permission from the Town Hall, Haring selected a square in the Raval, then a drug infested area known as the Barrio Chino (Chinatown).

 AIDS was a delicate issue and most celebrities generally didn't talk about the epidemic.
 Ferran Pujol, a member of the organization Hispano SIDA (Hispanic AIDS) befriended Haring during his visit to Barcelona.
 Pujol explained that at the time Haring created the mural, people were "still so completely shocked at someone for having been diagnosed with HIV that the issue was never addressed."
 He said, "The people who had been diagnosed were avoided at all cost, and people speculated on who could be infected."
 Adding that "seeing someone who openly and explicitly referred to AIDS was very important."

-The mural was painted on a concrete buttress in la plaza Salvador Seguí and contained many of Haring's famous trademark dancing figures, snakes, hypodermic syringes and the three figures of see no evil, speak no evil, hear no evil.
+The mural was painted on a concrete buttress in the Plaça de Salvador Seguí and contained many of Haring's famous trademark dancing figures, snakes, hypodermic syringes and the three figures of see no evil, speak no evil, hear no evil.
 In his journal, Haring wrote: "The wall had a strange slant to it, which made it awkward to paint on, but one of my favorite things about painting murals is the amount of adaptability (physically) you must put up with to accomplish the task.
 I found positions that were new to me to balance and keep the consistency required.
 Some of the best photos of this painting are of the body language and posture."